 Acoustic design: Closed | Weight: 41g | Cable length: 4.4 feet | Frequency response: 16-40,000Hz | Drivers: N/A | Driver type: Dynamic | Sensitivity: 100 dB/mW | Impedance: 16 ohms | Battery life: N/A | Wireless range: N/A | NFC: N/A

-Leading off our list is the RHA T10i.
-It's here for one simple reason: the sound quality is incredible, thanks to the snug seal created when the headphones are stuck in your ear.
-OK, plus the bass is also robust for such small earphones.
+Second on our list is the RHA T10i.
+It's here for one simple reason - the sound quality is incredible, thanks to the snug seal created when the headphones are stuck in your ear.
+Plus the bass is also robust for such small earphones.